 Incorporating a Tutor Into Your Course

-To learn more about including a course-based tutor in your course, watch the video recording of our Winter 2021 roundtable discussion between faculty partners, peer writing tutors, and Dr. Giaimo.
+To learn more about including a course-based tutor in your course, watch this 4-minute video created by WRPR212 student researchers and current peer tutors in spring 2022.
+You can also view a longer discussion video recording of our Winter 2021 roundtable discussion between faculty partners, peer writing tutors, and Dr. Giaimo.

 For guidance on how to successfully partner with the writing center course tutor program, please read this guide co-written by peer writing tutors and Dr. Giaimo.